DIARY - Italy to February 29

 Buzzi Unicem holds board meeting on preliminary FY results.

-Brescia, ASSIOM FOREX ends annual congress; UBI Banca Chairwoman Letizia Moratti delivers opening address (0945 GMT); Bank of Italy Governor Ignazio Visco gives first official speech of the year (1030 GMT)); followed by annual general meeting (1530 GMT).
+Brescia, ASSIOM FOREX ends annual congress; UBI Banca Chairwoman Letizia Moratti delivers opening address (0945 GMT); Bank of Italy Governor Ignazio Visco gives first official speech of the year (1030 GMT); round-table discussion on the banking system with Economy Minister Roberto Gualtieri, state lender Cassa Depositi e Prestiti Chairman Giovanni Gorno Tempini, UBI Banca CEO Victor Massiah (1330 GMT); followed by annual general meeting (1530 GMT).

 ISTAT releases December industrial output (0900 GMT).